Algebraic Surfaces in Positive Characteristic: Frobenius, curves and group schemes

-Deligne and Mumford have shown there exists a Deligne--Mumford stack, flat over $\Spec\ZZ$ and of dimension $3g-3$ classifying curves of genus $g\geq2$.
-Thus, the moduli spaces in various characteristics arise by reducing the one over $\Spec\ZZ$ modulo $p$.
+Thus, curves of genus $g\geq2$ embed into some fixed projective space that depends on $g$ only.
+This is the first step towards constructing their moduli spaces.
+More precisely, Deligne and Mumford \cite{deligne mumford} showed the existence of a Deligne--Mumford stack, flat and of dimension $3g-3$ over $\Spec\ZZ$ that parametrizes curves of genus $g$.
+Thus, the moduli space of curves in positive characteristics arises by reducing the one over $\Spec\ZZ$ modulo $p$.

 Let us finally mention a couple of facts concerning automorphism groups: \begin{enumerate} \item If $p\neq2,3$ then the automorphism group of an elliptic curve, i.e., automorphisms fixing the neutral element $O$, has order $2$, $4$ or $6$. \item However, the elliptic curve with $j=0$ has $12$ automorphisms if $p=3$ and even $24$ automorphisms if $p=2$, see \cite[Theorem III.10.1]{aec1}. \item The automorphism group of a curve of genus $g\geq2$ is finite.
-However, Hurwitz's bound $84(g-1)$ on automorphisms in characteristic zero may be violated.
-See \cite[Chapter IV.2, Exercise 2.5]{Hartshorne} for details and further references \end{enumerate}
+However, the Hurwitz bound $84(g-1)$ on its in characteristic zero can be violated.
+We refer to \cite[Chapter IV.2, Exercise 2.5]{Hartshorne} for details and further references \end{enumerate}

-This will later also be important for the classification of surfaces.
-For example, hyperelliptic surfaces arise as quotients $(E_1\times E_2)/G$, where $E_1$, $E_2$ are elliptic curves with $G$-actions - thus, new classes in characteristic $2$, $3$ are also related to elliptic curves having larger automorphism groups in these characteristics.